fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 - `a`: ndarray.
 Input array.
 - `axis`: int.
 The axis to roll backwards.
 The positions of the other axes do not change relative to one another.
 - `start`: int, optional.
 The axis is rolled until it lies before this position.
 The default, 0, results in a "complete" roll.

-&emsp;&emsp;Returns:

-- `res`: ndarray.
-For NumPy >= 1.10.0 a view of a is always returned.
-For earlier NumPy versions a view of a is returned only if the order of the axes is changed, otherwise the input array is returned.

 ``` python
 >>> a = np.ones((3,4,5,6))